balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 The algorithm is simple: I take the underlying side midpoints of a "tall" Bézier triangle, and divide it into 4 pieces.
 Now it creates vertices where the neighbouring triangle may not have on (no need to split it), so I propagate the subdivision info across each edge to the neighbouring triangle, and split them accordingly into 2 or 3 pieces, for 1 or 2 neighbours being subdivided, respectively.
 TODO figures.

 New (dividing) vertices are calculated as a fixed linear combination of the side midpoint of the underlying triangle edge and the Bézier interpolation of that point (which is "above" the underlying triangle).
 The linear combination factor has been found out empirically, see below.
 The function gives back a new finer `Mesh` instance, which then needs to be preprocessed again and used in creation of a new, finer `BézierMesh`.

+#### BezierMesh::intersect

+This is now only a simple brute-force search for the intersection giving the shortest ray.

 #### Ellipse approximation test